What to Pack for Hawaii: A Shoppable Packing List

 As we get ready for our Honeymoon to Kauai and Maui, the travel bug is really kicking in.
 It’s been a while since we really got lost and explored a new corner of the world and it’s beyond time to get back out there.
-It’s going to be difficult to beat our Azores adventure last fall, but we can’t wait to compare those volcanic islands in the atlantic with these volcanic islands in the pacific.
+It’s going to be difficult to beat our Azores adventure last fall, but we can’t wait to compare those volcanic islands in the Atlantic with these volcanic islands in the pacific.
 The tickets are booked, and I just need to figure out what to pack for Hawaii.

 Donald and I have a habit of finding our way to islands, so exploring the western most state seemed like a fitting place for the honeymoon.
 It’s amazing that after spending 13+ hours on planes, we’ll still be in the United States.
 No currency exchange, no languages to learn, no adapters, no worrying about cell-phone-data usage.
 This was all part of the plan.
 We wanted to truly relax and not fuss over the details of the day-to-day.